1) To stop senseless accidents and deaths resulting from driving under the influence.

 This serves you when you're already enjoying the night out and would like to request a professional driver.
 BarHoppers will drive you and any guests in your own car to a destination of your choice.
 While drivers are available anytime 24/7, use of the service is based on the availability of drivers.

-At your request, a driver will drive you in your own vehicle wherever you would like to go for an hourly rate, local or long distance.
+A qualified driver drives you in your own vehicle wherever you would like to go for an hourly rate, local or long distance.
 This allows you to enjoy yourself without having to worry about parking, leaving your vehicle unattended, or most importantly… driving!
-We will dispatch a professional chauffeur to your location to drive you to any destination of your choice.
+Our Chauffeur takes care of everything!

 Party goers aren’t the only ones out in full force tonight on New Year’s Eve.
 Check out this clip to see what’s on tap for area police department.

 Area police departments plan to step up patrols on New Year’s Eve to catch and deter drunk drivers.